evanbattle/dockerized_symcli/README.md

 * Provides a safe "read-only" development sandbox for creating custom reports in environments with multiple generations of Symmetrix systems.
 * You're in an EMC or Partner pre-sales, post-sales, or support role, and you work with Symmetrix systems on a regular basis.
 [Offline SYMCLI](http://blog.scummins.com/?p=56) is a very useful for people who help other organizations install, manage, and support their VMAX arrays.
 * You work with Symmetrix systems on a regular basis, and you want to learn more about shiny new stuff like [Docker](https://docker.com/) and [Vagrant](https://www.vagrantup.com).
+* You frequently work with large number of VNX systems, or mount and manipulate NAR data on a regular basis using Naviseccli.
+* You simply want to avoid having to manually install all the utilities on your system, but want them at your fingertips.